Best Small Data Plan

 Unlimited international text

-Sprint advertises its 2GB plan as "The lowest price entry plan among national carriers."
-However, Verizon offers a 2GB plan for $35, and in many cases a few dollars more gets you a plan with double the data.
+Customers who sign up for autopay can save $5 per month.
+Sprint advertises its 2GB plan as "the lowest price entry plan among national carriers."
+This is true if you use autopay, but in many cases, a few dollars more gets you a plan with double the data.

 T-Mobile